Kerr black hole in a uniform Bertotti-Robinson magnetic field: An exact solution: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Czech Science Foundation Grant No.~GA\v{C}R 23-05914S and by the Charles University Grant No.~GAUK 260325.
-The authors thank David Kubiz\v{n}\'ak and Finnian Gray for valuable discussion concerning the thermodynamics.
+This work has been supported by the Czech Science Foundation Grant No.~GA\v{C}R 23-05914S and by the Charles University Grant No.~GAUK 260325.
+The authors thank David Kubiz\v{n}\'ak and Finnian Gray for valuable discussion concerning the thermodynamics, and Marcello Ortaggio for useful comments on the static case.